Appointment New Patient Appointment or 214-645-8300

 Recognized by U.S. News & World Report

-UT Southwestern Medical Center has earned a "High Performing" rating from U.S. News & World Report for treatment of strokes, placing us among the nation’s top hospitals for this area of care.
+UT Southwestern Medical Center's treatment of strokes is rated as "High Performing" by U.S. News & World Report, placing us among the nation’s top hospitals for this area of care.

 UT Southwestern Medical Center offers every option available for patients experiencing, or who have experienced, a hemorrhagic stroke – and can help those at risk prevent this type of stroke.